chevliriya/Alberta-Wildfire-Analysis/README.md

 # Alberta-Wildfire-Analysis
 # Group Member : Riya Chevli , Deepika Gollamandala , Yilin Wan .
 ## Project Overview :
 Wildfires naturally occur in many ecosystems and play an important role in helping forests and grasslands regenerate by removing old plants.
 However, they can become harmful when they occur close to populated areas, where they can destroy homes, businesses, and even lead to injuries or loss of life.
 We chose to study wildfires because they are a complex issue with overarching and lasting impacts across the environment, ecology, and economy of communities, especially in this part of the world, as seen in the recent fires in California.
 News reports highlight that 2023 has been an especially severe year for wildfires in Canada.
 Recently, there has been a noticeable rise in both the frequency and intensity of these fires.
-We aim to explore the underlying causes driving this trend.

 Alberta is no stranger to wildfires—the latest one being the devastating wildfire in Jasper during the summer of 2024, in which about 30% of the tourist town was destroyed by fire.
 Studying wildfires, their patterns, causes, and characteristics helps us understand them and find ways to prevent and mitigate them, keep communities safe, and protect the environment.